Title: Two Families

 Text: Mark 3.7-35

-Introduction: With the Religious leaders plotting his death, Jesus flees to the sea (of Galilee).
+In our text today, we’ll see the Religious leaders plotting his death, and Jesus then flees to the sea (of Galilee).
 Undeterred, the crowds from everywhere follow him there.
 So great are these crowds, that Jesus has a boat ready so that he can get away from them lest they crush him.
 As David fled Saul, many followed him out into the desolate places.
 So, also many more will follow Jesus (7-12).

 Jesus leaves the seaside and goes up on a mountainside where he picks his 12 disciples.
 He calls those he desires and appoints 12 to the service of following him closely, preaching and having authority to cast out demons (13-19).
 In this listing, we meet Judas who is identified as the one who would betray Jesus.
 This is a reminder of the conspiracy the Pharisees and the Herodians are hatching.